PhazeRoOman/fluidefi-caspernet-aggregator-tools/README.md

 ### Docs

 Docs can be generated using typedoc and served locally via the docs directory.
+`typedoc` is installed with the dev dependencies.
-Follow the  [typedocs installation instructions](https://typedoc.org/guides/installation/), and then generate docs with:
+Generate docs with:
 ```
 typedoc --out docs src/index.ts
 ```